kunanyi/MT WELLINGTON, HOBART

 +61 3 6236 9116

-We’re thrilled to announce that kunanyi/Mt Wellington Explorer Bus now have access to kunanyi/Mt Wellington when Pinnacle Road is closed due to snow.
+We’re thrilled to announce our new snow tour, with excusive access to kunanyi/Mt Wellington when Pinnacle Road is closed due to snow!

 “The new kunyani/Mt Wellington Explorer bus is a state-of-the-art vehicle which can seat 27 passengers, is only 8.8m long and narrower than a full-size bus.
 It’s got big windows that offer a fantastic viewing experience and comfy McConnell seat belted seats.
 The bus climbs Pinnacle Road with ease ensuring passengers enjoy a quiet, smooth and relaxing journey.
 It also features AdBlue® emission reducing technology.”
 Mr Gregory said.

-“The bus has roll-on roll-off wheelchair access so we will be able to provide year-round access for everybody – all ages, all abilities, in all weather.”
+“The bus has roll-on roll-off wheelchair access.
+We’ll be able to provide year-round access for everybody – all ages, all abilities, in all weather.”